whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 Let me explain:

-Fabric sofas or arm chairs trap a lot of allergens.
+Fabric sofas or armchairs trap a lot of allergens.

 To top it off they are difficult to thoroughly clean.